 - Seal all cracks and openings using Diamond Vogel’s Siliconized Latex Caulk.
 Do not use pure silicone caulks.

 Check entire elastomeric surface for blistering or other adhesion loss.
 Carefully remove any blistering or failing coating and seal the edge of the surrounding remaining coating with a caulk.
 Apply a coat of Diamond Vogel’s Sure Grip Exterior Acrylic Latex Primer to the exposed masonry surface, then apply Diamond Vogel’s Permaflex Elastomeric Coating to the repaired area, overlapping it and feathering onto the remaining elastomeric.
 Identify and eliminate any source of intruding water or moisture that may have caused the blistering or other adhesion loss.

-- Apply a top-quality exterior acrylic latex such as Diamond Vogel’s Permacryl Exterior Acrylic Latex or Paramount Exterior Acrylic Latex finishes in the sheen of choice.
+- Apply a top-quality exterior acrylic latex such as Diamond Vogel’s Palisade Ultra Premium Exterior Acrylic Latex, Durango Acrylic Latex Exterior Finish, or EverCryl Exterior Acrylic Latex Finish in the sheen of choice.
 It is important that steps be taken to minimize chance of cracking of the new paint applied over the elastomeric.

 - The paint must be of high quality.

 - The paint must be applied under moderate weather conditions: Applying below the recommended minimum application temperature can result in serious cracking.
 It is preferable that the air and surface be at or above the minimum recommended application temperature for at least eight hours following application.